ProximaMonkey/ComicSpider/README.markdown

 2. Page list
 3. File list

-By default it won't parse the html tree for it may take up a lot of resources to handle broken tags or file fragment when the network is bad.
+By default it won't parse the html tree for it may take up a lot of resources to handle broken tags or file fragment when the quality of network connection is poor.
-Regular expression is a more efficient way to ignore all of these exceptions.
+Regular expression is a more efficient way to ignore all these exceptions.
 For example if you want select the javascript fragment in the html, it could be embarrassed to use a xml parser.
-And it really simple for testing regular expression in tools like [an online tester](http://myregextester.com/), Sublime Text or Expresso.
+And it's really simple to test regular expression in tools like [an online tester](http://myregextester.com/), Sublime Text or Expresso.
-But still you can use XPath to get info, I implemented a lua api for [HtmlAgilityPack](http://htmlagilitypack.codeplex.com/).
+But still you can use XPath to get information, I implemented a lua api for [HtmlAgilityPack](http://htmlagilitypack.codeplex.com/).
-Because some sites need login to download resource, so I implemented a online login service for some common sites.
+Since login is required to download in some sites, so I implemented a login web service for some famous sites.

 ### Detail work flow of producer